Last Updated on August 27, 2021 by Julia Wilson

-Ear mites are a common spider-like external parasite which causes significant discomfort to the cat.
+Ear mites are a common spider-like mite that lives in the ears of animals.
 Although the name would suggest otherwise, ear mites can live on any part of the body although they generally live in the ear canal of cats.
 They are the most common cause of otitis externa (inflammation of the outer ear canal) in cats.

-Ear mites occur mostly in kittens and outdoor cats, although any cat can become infected.
+Ear mites are most common in kittens and outdoor cats, although any cat can become infected.
 They feed on epidermal debris and ear wax.
 The mites burrow into the cat’s inner ear, causing inflammation which the body responds to by producing more wax.